Elvin Hayes: Stats and honors

-In his career with the San Diego / Houston Rockets and the Baltimore / Capital / Washington Bullets, Hayes played 1,303 games over 16 seasons, registering 27,313 points (eleventh all-time) and 16,279 rebounds (fourth all-time).
+In his career with the San Diego / Houston Rockets and the Baltimore / Capital / Washington Bullets, Hayes played 1,303 games over 16 seasons, registering 27,313 points (twelfth all-time) and 16,279 rebounds (fourth all-time).
 He is the all-time leading scorer for the Washington Bullets/Wizards.
 Hayes never missed more than two games in any of his 16 seasons in the NBA.
 In addition to his 1968 scoring title, he led the NBA in rebounding in 1970 and 1974.
 Hayes played in 12 straight NBA All-Star Games from 1969 to 1980.
 He retired holding the NBA record for total regular-season minutes played, with exactly 50,000.

 Hayes was elected to the Naismith Memorial Basketball Hall of Fame in 1990.
 He was named one of the 50 Greatest Players in NBA History in 1996 and voted to the NBA 75th Anniversary Team in 2021.
 He boycotted the Hall of Fame beginning in 1990 and refused to return until Guy Lewis, his coach at the University of Houston, was admitted.

 In 2003, Hayes was inducted into the Breitbard Hall of Fame, which honors San Diego's finest athletes.